emilevr/space/README.md

 In order for code coverage to be generated, ensure you have installed *llvm-tools* via `rustup component add llvm-tools`.

-To generate a code coverage report, run `cargo buildit coverage`.
+To generate a code coverage report, run `cargo install --path ./buildit && buildit coverage --include-ignored`.

 ### Benchmarks